gauge-sh/tach/README.md

 ### Details
 Modguard works by analyzing the abstract syntax tree (AST) of your codebase.
 It has no runtime impact, and all operations are performed statically.

 Boundary violations are detected at the import layer.
-This means that specific nonstandard custom syntax to access modules/submodules such as getattr or dynamically generated namespaces will not be caught by modguard.
+This means that specific nonstandard custom syntax to access packages such as `getattr` or dynamically generated namespaces will not be caught by modguard.

 [PyPi Package](https://pypi.org/project/modguard/)